Exposition Universelle (1889): Charles Garnier's History of Habitation

 An unusual display was the "History of Habitation", designed by Charles Garnier, the architect of the Paris opera house named for him.
 He was then 61 and had designed very few other major projects since the Opera.
 Although he had also signed a petition, along with other prominent writers and artists, that denounced the Eiffel Tower as an atrocity, he agreed to design a series of houses to illustrate the history of human habitation.
 The houses, separated by gardens, were placed close to the Eiffel Tower on a narrow strip of land along Quai D'Orsay and the banks of the Seine.

-The houses were arranged by century and by continent, beginning with Garnier's idea of prehistoric dwellings and huts, through the Ancient Egyptians, Greeks, Romans and other early civilizations, through the Middle Ages and Renaissance to the modern then houses from Japan, and China and the homes of Eskimos, and dwellings from Africa, Japan, China and Lapland, and dwellings of Native Americans, Aztecs and Incas.
+The houses were arranged by century and by continent, beginning with Garnier's idea of prehistoric dwellings and huts, through the Ancient Egyptians, Greeks, Romans and other early civilizations, through the Middle Ages and Renaissance to the modern then houses from Japan, and China and the homes of the Inuit, and dwellings from Africa, Japan, China and Lapland, and dwellings of Native Americans, Aztecs and Incas.
 The dwellings were designed by Garnier with more imagination than strict historical accuracy, but they were picturesque and very popular.
 The Roman House had a special function, as the residence of the President of France when he visited the exposition.